massimilianoviola/visual-translator/README.md

-# Visual Translator Demo
+# Visual Translator

-Welcome to the **Visual Translator Demo**!
+Welcome to the **Visual Translator**!
 This project is part of the **Entrepreneur First Hackathon 2025** in Zurich.
 Our goal is to create a translation companion that enhances the way people interact with their environment, enabling them to translate objects they can see and capture in real-time.

 By simply uploading or selecting an image and clicking on the object you want to observe and translate, you’ll receive not only a translation but also a description, with sample sentences to help you better understand the context of the object.